What is Headless Commerce?

 Their customers are notorious for being active, busy athletes and professionals who are always on the move.
 This demographic is prone to accessing sites from their smartphones while on the go.
 Nike wanted to ensure that they were getting a top-tier customer experience, so to put their best foot forward, they invested in the Nike headless commerce site.

-Mobile users a far more impatient and distractable than desktop users and websites that don't reach peak performance slow them down.
+Mobile users are far more impatient and distractible than desktop users and websites that don't reach peak performance slow them down.
 Using headless eCommerce for API-based communication optimized it for mobile by allowing the site to be lightweight and lightning fast.
 This helped them dominate the market share and beat out competitors.

 When it comes to finding the right platform using headless commerce, Shopify is the choice of top brands like Allbirds.
 Alternatively, Magento PWA Studio (now Adobe commerce) allows you to build progressive web apps (PWAs).
 PWAs are the best of both worlds.
 They provide the experience of a mobile site and can be downloaded to users' phones to act as a native app with push notifications.
 With headless commerce, you can do all of this and more!